video-annotator/pythonvideoannotator/docs/source/modules/idtrackerai.rst

 Idtrackerai
 ===========

-This plugin adds functionalities to correct the tracking and manipulate Idtrackerai projects.
+This plugin adds functions to correct the tracking and manipulate Idtrackerai projects.
 You can visit the project @ `idtracker.ai <https://www.idtracker.ai/>`_

 Correct the tracking